asyncapi/generator/docs/usage.md

 weight: 30
 ---

-There are two ways to use the Generator:
+There are two ways to use the generator:
 - [Generator CLI](#generator-cli)
 - [Generator library](#generator-library)